lanarf/VBScript-to-log-data-from-PC-serial-port/README.md

 # VBScript-to-log-data-from-serial-port

-This is a little VBScript on my PC to log wind speed data from a remote wind speed sensor.
-That was really the easy part; the hard part was getting the data from the sensor to the PC.
+This is a little VBScript which runs continuosly on my PC to log wind speed data from a remotely located wind speed sensor.
+The VBScript was really the easy part; the hard part was getting the data from the sensor to the PC.
 Although it has nothing at all to do with the VBScript I figured I'd detail what I had to do to get to that point.

 I bought a wind speed sensor on eBay that has a 4-20ma analog output.
 I had to mount the sensor on one side of my house but my PC is on the other side of the house so I needed to get the data from one side to the other.
 I bought the 4-20ma version of the sensor since wire length would not be a problem as it would with the 0-5volt version (because of voltage drop).
 I also figured I could actually string a twisted pair through the attic directly to the PC and bypass the network portion but that was really not practical.